qmk/qmk_firmware/users/ericgebhart/readme.md

      * beakl wi - official.
      * test  - to play with.
      * trans - transparent, could be used in the transient layout to allow alternates.
+     * miryoku with keypad
+     * miryoku with toprows
+     * mods_layers with left thumb letter
+     * hands down approximation with left thumb letter
+     * miryoku with keypad, letter on left, space on right. - no tab.
+     * miryoku with toprows, letter on left, space on right. - no tab.

  * Mod Layers
    * Completely independent of any layer or base layer definition.